Sulice/Listen/README.md

 ======
 _Simple-as-pie bit of code enabling streaming music from your server._

-# Project in alpha stage.
-A lot is going to change.
+# Project is being fuly reworked.
+Not working for now

 ### Goals
 - Easy to install.
 - No db : it reads your directory structure.
 - Minimal & fully responsive UI

-You can test it [here](http://nibou.eu/listen) right now !
 The project only supports mp3 files.

 ### Installation